 Monthly - The accounts department must generate an Accounts Receivable Aging Report at the month's end.
-A copy of the Accounts Receivable Aging Report will be submitted to the Finance Manager within five [5] working days of the month's end of the month to review.
+A copy of the Accounts Receivable Aging Report will be submitted to the Finance Manager within five (5) working days of the end of the month for review.